Icenium/bond-content/3-store-in-cloud.md

 ### Step 6.
 Create a Backend Services project

 The Telerik Platform provides tools for the entire app building experience.
-In this lesson, you'll use create a new Backend Services project to store your data, and enable its responsive images feature.
+In this lesson, you'll use create a new Backend Services project to store your data.

 <hr data-action="start" />